silverbulletmd/silverbullet/website/API/index.md

 The `extractOptions` is an optional table that can contain the following keys (which will affect the returned `text`):
 - `removeKeys`: An array of keys to remove from the frontmatter.
 - `removeTags`: A boolean or array of tags to remove from the frontmatter.
-- `removeFrontmatterSection`: A boolean to remove the frontmatter section from the document.
+- `removeFrontMatterSection`: A boolean to remove the frontmatter section from the document.

 Example applied to this page:
 ${(index.extractFrontmatter(editor.getText())).frontmatter}